 Programs and Services

-The Office of the Associate Provost for Undergraduate Education (APUE) oversees university-level undergraduate initiatives that support and enhance the undergraduate experience.
+The Office of Undergraduate Education oversees university-level undergraduate initiatives that support and enhance the undergraduate experience.
 The office also provides direction to a number of university-wide programs that serve undergraduate students and coordinates the development and implementation of academic policies and procedures related to undergraduate education.
-The APUE office works closely with the following areas:
+The Undergrad Ed office works closely with the following areas:

 Detachment 380 is an AFROTC training program based out of Michigan State University in East Lansing, MI.
 Det.
 380 also supports cadets from four nearby universities.

 MSU understands that college is a major transition for students, so it offers a range of programs that can help admitted students transition to the University.

 Common Intellectual Experience

 Common Intellectual Experiences (CIEs) refer to any curricular and/or co-curricular program designed to build a student cohort focused on a common, broad theme.